-This policy implements State regulations of waste discharge to land (CCR Title 27, Division 2, Subdivision 1) and Federal Regulations related to municipal solid waste disposal (40 Code of Federal Regulations Sections 257 and 258).
-The policy directs Regional Water Quality Control Boards to revise or adopt, prior to the Federal deadline (currently October 9, 1993), Waste Discharge Requirements for all municipal solid waste landfills subject to State and federal regulations.
+This policy implements state regulations of waste discharge to land (CCR, title 27, division 2, subdivision 1) and federal regulations related to municipal solid waste disposal (40 CFR, sections 257 and 258).
+The policy directs Regional Water Boards to revise or adopt, prior to the federal deadline (currently October 9, 1993), WDRs for all municipal solid waste landfills subject to state and federal regulations.

 Proposed changes to Basin Plan section 5.1.12, paragraph 1

-This policy implements California Water Code, Chapter 4.5, Division 7, section 13290-13291.7 by establishing statewide regulations and standards for permitting onsite waste water systems.
-The OWTS Policy specifies criteria for existing and new onsite systems and establishes a conditional waiver of waste discharge requirements for onsite systems that comply with the policy.
+This policy implements CWC, chapter 4.5, division 7, section 13290-13291.7 by establishing statewide regulations and standards for permitting onsite waste water systems.
+The OWTS Policy specifies criteria for existing and new onsite systems and establishes a conditional waiver of WDRs for onsite systems that comply with the policy.

 Proposed changes to Basin Plan section 5.1.17, paragraph 1

-This policy provides guidance for the application of the California Water Code enforcement provisions and defines a consistent and transparent enforcement process and penalty methodology application.
+This policy provides guidance for the application of the CWC enforcement provisions and defines a consistent and transparent enforcement process and penalty methodology application.

 Proposed changes to Basin Plan section 5.1.18, paragraph 1

-The policy provides guidance on principles that can be applied to resolve impairments in surfaces waters of the state and on processes that can be used to adopt Total Maximum Daily Loads in California.
+The policy provides guidance on principles that can be applied to resolve impairments in surfaces waters of the state and on processes that can be used to adopt TMDLs in California.

 Proposed changes to Basin Plan section 5.1.19, paragraph 1

-This policy establishes requirements for the implementation of Clean Water Act section 316(b), using best professional judgment in determining best technology available (BTA) for cooling water intake structures at existing coastal and estuarine power plants that must be implemented in NPDES permits.
+This policy establishes requirements for the implementation of CWA section 316(b), using best professional judgment in determining best technology available (BTA) for cooling water intake structures at existing coastal and estuarine power plants that must be implemented in NPDES permits.

 Proposed changes to Basin Plan section 5.2, list item 3

-Erosion and sedimentation control policies should be established based on (a) pilot studies conducted by the U. S. Soil Conservation Service which recommended best management practices for erosion problems, (b) a statewide study by the California Association of Resource Conservation Districts on institutional solutions to sedimentation problems, and (c) findings of erosion studies conducted in the Central Coast Region as part of nondesignated area 208 planning.
+Erosion and sedimentation control policies should be established based on (a) pilot studies conducted by the Natural Resources Conservation Service (NRCS) that recommended BMPs for erosion problems, (b) a statewide study by the California Association of RCDs on institutional solutions to sedimentation problems, and (c) findings of erosion studies conducted in the Central Coast region as part of nondesignated area 208 planning.

 Proposed changes to Basin Plan section 5.2, list item 6

-The State Water Resources Control Board should consider water quality effects when reviewing water rights permits.
+The State Water Board should consider water quality effects when reviewing water rights permits.

 Proposed changes to Basin Plan section 5.3.1, list items 1 and 2

-Land use practices should assure protection of beneficial waters uses and aquatic environmental values
+Land use practices should ensure protection of beneficial uses and aquatic environmental values

-There shall be no waste discharged into areas which possess unique or uncommon cultural, scenic, aesthetic, historical or scientific values.
-Such areas will be defined by the Regional Board.
+There shall be no waste discharged into areas that possess unique or uncommon cultural, scenic, aesthetic, historical or scientific values.
+Such areas will be defined by the Regional Water Board.

 Proposed changes to Basin Plan section 5.3.6, list items 1 to 6

-General recommendations for erosion control, numbered one through six under “Land Disturbance Activities” in the Implementation Plan, Chapter Four, are considered by the Regional Board to be Best Management Practices (BMPs), as are those BMPs identified in approved areawide Water Quality Management Plans.
+General recommendations for erosion control, numbered one through six under “Land Disturbance Activities” in the Implementation Plan, Chapter Four, are considered by the Regional Water Board to be BMPs, as are those BMPs identified in approved areawide Water Quality Management Plans.

-Local units of government should have the lead role in controlling land use activities that cause erosion and may, as necessary, impose further conditions, restrictions, or limitations on waste disposal and other activities that might degrade the quality of waters of the State.
+Local units of government should have the lead role in controlling land use activities that cause erosion and may, as necessary, impose further conditions, restrictions, or limitations on waste disposal and other activities that might degrade the quality of waters of the state.

-In implementing BMPs through local units of government, or through State and federal agencies for lands under their control, working relationships, priorities, and time schedules will be defined in management agency agreements between the areawide waste treatment planning agency and the local management agency.
+In implementing BMPs through local units of government, or through state and federal agencies for lands under their control, working relationships, priorities, and time schedules will be defined in management agency agreements between the areawide waste treatment planning agency and the local management agency.
 Agreements will be reviewed and updated annually to reflect recent achievements, new information and new concerns.